wp-plugins/lastfm-records/readme.txt

 Donate link: http://amzn.com/w/2XZPC0CD6SILM
 Tags: lastfm, last.fm, cd, cover, cd cover, plugin, widget, music, image, images, sidebar Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 4.0
-Stable tag: 1.7.4
+Stable tag: 1.7.6

 This plugin shows cd covers for cds your listened to, according to last.fm.
 It can show covers in a page or post, and you can add it as a widget.

 == Description ==

-This plugin shows cd covers on your Wordpress weblog.
+This plugin shows cd covers on your WordPress site.
 It connects to last.fm and grabs the list of cds you listened to recently and tries to find the cover images at last.fm.

 == Installation ==